2023 Best Journalism Schools in the Middle Atlantic Region

 Request Information

 You’ll be in good company if you decide to attend American University.
 It ranked #4 on our 2023 Best Journalism Schools in the Middle Atlantic Region list.
-Located in the city of Washington, The American University is a private not-for-profit school with a fairly large student population.
+Located in the large city of Washington, The American University is a private not-for-profit college with a large student population.

 The average amount in student loans that journalism majors at The American University take out is $25,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $701.